AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 #### UDF_UTF16TO8 installation {#UDF-UTF16TO8-installation}

-If you want to use udf_utf16to8 functions in your Adobe Campaign instance, you will have to install the user mode function on your Teradata database from the "Teradata unicode tool kit" here (utk_release1.7.0.0.zip).
+If you want to use udf_utf16to8 functions in your Adobe Campaign instance, you will have to install the user mode function on your Teradata database from the "Teradata unicode tool kit" of this [page](https://downloads.teradata.com/download/tools/unicode-tool-kit) (utk_release1.7.0.0.zip).

 The sha1 of the downloaded file is e58235f434f52c71316a577cb48e20b97d24f470.